 Oppel, S., Powell, A.N., and Dickson, D.L.
 2008.
 Timing and distance of king eider migration and winter movements.
 The Condor 110:296-305.

 Oppel, S., Dickson, D.L., and Powell, A.N.
 2009.
 International importance of the eastern Chukchi Sea as a staging area for migrating king eiders.
 Polar Biology 32:775-783.

 Phillips, L.M., and Powell, A.N.
 2006.
 Evidence for wing molt and breeding site fidelity in king eiders.
 Waterbirds 29:148-153.

 Phillips, L.M., Powell, A.N., and Rexstad, E.A.
 2006.
 Large-scale movements and habitat characteristics of king eiders throughout the nonbreeding period.
 The Condor 108:887-900.

 Phillips, L.M., Powell, A.N., Taylor, E.J., and Rexstad, E.A.
 2007.
 Use of the Beaufort Sea by king eiders breeding on the North Slope of Alaska.
 Journal of Wildlife Management 71:1892-1898.

 Powell, A.N., Suydam, R. and McGuire, R.L.
 2005.
 Breeding biology of king eiders on the coastal plain of Northern Alaska.
 OCS Study MMS 2005-060 Final Report, 40 pp. Suydam, R. S., D. L. Dickson, J. B. Fadely, and L. T. Quakenbush.
 2000.
 Population declines of King and Common Eiders of the Beaufort Sea.
 Condor 102:219–222.

 Website :: NSB Migratory Birds

-Migratory Birds: Population Trends of King and Common Eiders was updated 9 months ago
+Migratory Birds: Population Trends of King and Common Eiders was updated almost 2 years ago